 - If your PIR is too high, any tax over-withheld will be used to reduce any income tax liability you may have for the tax year and any remaining amount will be refunded to you.
 Inland Revenue will notify you if you're due a refund.

 - If your PIR is too low, you’ll be required to pay any tax shortfall as part of the income tax year-end process.

 If Inland Revenue believes your PIR with us is incorrect, they may provide us with an updated PIR for you.
 We’ll be required to update your profile with the new PIR.

 You can subsequently change your PIR if you believe the Inland Revenue hasn’t given us the correct one.
 You’ll also need to contact Inland Revenue and explain why you think the PIR is incorrect – you may need to provide them with updated income details for the past two years.

 Your IRD number

 Before your PIR can be applied to your investments, you also need to tell us your IRD number.
-This must be provided to us within six weeks of opening a new investment in the ANZ PIE Fund.
+This must be provided to us within six weeks of opening a new PIE investment.
 If you don’t, we’re required by law to close your account and refund the balance to you.

 For investments opened before 1 April 2018, if we do not hold your IRD number your account will not be closed but the highest PIR of 28% will be applied.